ihpdep/LDES/README.md

 * Run "run_pot.m" script in MATLAB.
 * Use the result files in POT code to get benchmark results.

+# Troubleshooting
+If it does not run directly, probably you need to compile the mex files by yourself.
+Please check the compile.m in ./utility/mexfiles and change the opencv path for your settings.
+We tested it with opencv 2.4.

 # Example
 ![tracking-example][logo]